DIY projects are common in residential areas, but what time are you allowed to make DIY noise in the UK?

 Keeping your equipment in good working order is essential when doing DIY projects.
 Outdated or malfunctioning tools usually make a lot of noise and make the job take longer.

 Using more robust and appropriate equipment can frequently help solve noise problems, allowing for more efficient task completion.
+Regular maintenance and equipment upgrades can create a more enjoyable and quiet DIY experience.

 Special Considerations for Plant Equipment